ramesh-patch/ramesh-repo/image-detection/README.md

 # Image Detection application

-This is a minimal CRUD service exposing a couple of endpoints over REST.
+This is a minimal CRUD service exposing a few endpoints over REST.

 Under the hood, this demo uses: